DSA-Marathon/DSA_Marathon/faqs.md

 Will there be any practice questions?
 > Yes, you will be provided questions for practice daily.

+How can I see the solution of questions?
+> Solutions of questions will be launched just next day to the questions provided.

 Any more questions?
 Feel free to contact [Adarsh](https://linktr.ee/geeky01adarsh)